Singing is a passion for all kinds of people.

 In basic terms, this means that students should always be practising what they have learnt in their sessions with their teachers in the time between their lessons.

 If students successfully manage to practice, they can demonstrate their progress to their teacher at the beginning of the next lesson, giving the teacher an opportunity to measure their improvement and further advise them until they are satisfied.

 Here are a few ways students can continue to develop their vocal skills outside of lesson time:

-There is also a wide range of online resources and mobile applications for singers to improve their skills and continue to make progress outside of their allocated lessons.
+There is also a wide range of singing lessons online and mobile applications for singers to improve their skills and continue to make progress outside of their allocated lessons.

 The responsibility of improving their abilities and achieving goals lies almost completely with the student themselves.